Jack Kelly Jr. (rower): Kelly at the Olympics

 At the 1948 Summer Olympics in London, Kelly competed on the same Henley course where he had won the Diamond Challenge Sculls the year before.
-Kelly won his opening heat, but did not make the finals after finishing second to eventual Silver Medalist Eduardo Risso in the semi-finals.
+Kelly won his opening heat, but did not make the finals after finishing second to eventual silver medalist Eduardo Risso in the semi-finals.
 (Due to course width constrictions, the Henley course could only handle a 3 boat final).

 At the 1952 Summer Olympics in Helsinki, Kelly again won his opening heat.
 In the semi-final, which was one to qualify, Kelly finished second to eventual champion Yuriy Tyukalov, and Kelly was relegated to the repechage, or second-chance race, which was also one to qualify for the final.
 In the repechage, Kelly's main competitor was Teodor Kocerka of Poland.
-They fought all the way down the course with Kocerka, who would go on to win the Bronze medal, prevailing in a close finish.
+They fought all the way down the course with Kocerka, who would go on to win the bronze medal, prevailing in a close finish.

 At the 1956 Summer Olympics in Melbourne, Kelly won his Olympic medal, a bronze.
 He was beaten by two teenage prodigies, Vyacheslav Ivanov of Russia and Stuart Mackenzie of Australia, but Kelly beat Teodor Kocerka, who had beaten Kelly four years earlier.
 Kelly gave the medal to his sister Grace, who married Prince Rainier earlier that year, as a wedding present.
 He would later quip that he had hoped it would have been a different color.

 In 1960, Kelly competed in the double scull at his final Olympics in Rome.
 His boat would be eliminated in the repechage.

-Later career in sports
+Later career in management

 In 1964, following his retirement from rowing, Kelly acted as manager for the United States Olympic 8-man boat.
 It was composed of rowers from the Vesper Boat Club, to which Kelly also belonged.
-That boat won a Gold Medal at the 1964 Summer Olympics in Tokyo.
+That boat won a gold medal at the 1964 Summer Olympics in Tokyo.
 In 1968, Kelly served as a member of the national committee for the modern pentathlon.

 Kelly became a passionate advocate for athletes.
 He was elected president of the Amateur Athletic Union in 1970 and stirred controversy by arguing that the amateur code had become outmoded, thereby helping free the Olympics from sham amateurism.

 In 1974, Kelly headed a group of Philadelphia business men who became owners of the Philadelphia Bell, a franchise in the now defunct World Football League.
 Kelly's name and connections were important in giving the franchise legitimacy and in negotiating agreements with the city of Philadelphia.
 However, as the first season progressed, Kelly stepped aside as the team president in favor of John Bosacco, who owned a controlling interest in the franchise.

 In February 1985, Kelly was elected president of the United States Olympic Committee.
 The appointment was short-lived – Kelly died three weeks later.
-Kelly was posthumously inducted into the United States Olympic Hall of Fame as a contributor.
+Kelly was posthumously inducted into the United States Olympic & Paralympic Hall of Fame as a contributor.
 Kelly and his father are the only parent-child duo in the Olympic Hall of Fame.